Top rated | Brunello 2016 & Riserva 2015

 read more

-For the 20th time, wines from all over the world were judged by the leading wine experts at the Decanter World Wine Awards (DWWA).
-The number of wines examined this year is once again impressive, with a total of 18,250 drops from 57 countries being tasted, 2,777 of which came from Italy alone.
-With this number, the Decanter World Wine Award has again set a new record this year for the most...
+For the 21st time, wines from all over the world were judged by leading wine experts at the Decanter World Wine Awards (DWWA).
+This year, the number of blind-tasted wines is once again impressive: a total of 18,143 wines from 57 countries were tasted, including 2,557 wines from Italy alone.
+With this result, the Decanter World Wine Award has once again set a record for the highest number of...

 read more